deepesdl/deepesdl-doc/docs/guide/visualisation/4d-viewer.md

 ## xcube Server - 4D-Viewer Integration

-The following components and services must be running and correctly configured for data to be loaded from an xcube server into the 4dviewer
+The following components and services must be running and correctly configured for data to be loaded from an xcube server into the 4d-viewer

 * Base xcube server (with appropriate data available)
 * The xcube server must have the xcube-4d-viewer [plugin](https://github.com/Virtuagraphics/xcube-4d-viewer) installed.
 * The 4d-viewer [gateway](https://pypi.org/project/gateway-4d-viewer/) must be configured to register the above xcube server instance (see the provided example below)
 * The 4d-viewer must be configured to use the above instance of the 4d-viewer gateway.

-### A Self Service Example - Hosting xcube Data Locally with the 4DViewer
+### A Self Service Example - Hosting xcube Data Locally with the 4D-Viewer

-An example repo has been created that provides a reproducible, dockerised environment for running and configurating all of the above services.
+An example repo has been created that provides a reproducible, dockerised environment for running and configuring all of the above services.
 At the time of writing, this is the simplest way for a user to see their own data in the 4D-Viewer via xcube data structures.
-The repo contains the setup guide: [local_xcube_4dviewer](https://github.com/hortonal/local_xcube_4dviewer)
+The repo contains the setup guide: [local_xcube_4d-viewer](https://github.com/hortonal/local_xcube_4dviewer)